WRansohoff/nmigen_rv32i_min/README.md

 This is a work-in-progress implementation of [the core `RV32I` `RISC-V` instruction set](https://riscv.org/specifications/isa-spec-pdf/), written with nMigen.

+It is fairly simple, with no I-cache, timers, or configurable interrupts.
+But it can read programs out of SPI Flash, and it has a peripheral for basic GPIO and driving 'neopixel' LEDs.

-Currently it takes up about 70-90% of an `iCE40UP5K` depending on recent changes, but it seems to work.
-I'm hoping to make it smaller so that it can also fit a debugging interface and some peripherals.
+Currently it takes up about 95% of an `iCE40UP5K` depending on recent changes, but it seems to work.
+I'm hoping to make it smaller so that it can also fit a debugging interface and some more LED peripherals.

 Know that I'm still learning how to use nMigen, and I wasn't experienced with digital logic design to begin with.
 So on the off chance that anybody stumbles across this, suggestions are always welcome!